taro-masuda/nlp_modeling_comparison/README.md

 ## Future work
 - Run with multiple seeds, and comparison by medians of their accuracies.
 - Comparison using multiple datasets
+- Comparison for regression problems including Lasso, Ridge and so forth.
 - Preperation for scripts using classes